KolibriOS

 KolibriOS is an open-source operating system for x86 computers, written completely in FASM assembly language.
 It has been developed since 2004, forked from MenuetOS, and supports i586 CPUs or newer.
 KolibriOS is small sized and fits on a single 3.5" floppy disk; despite this, it features a full graphical user interface, preemptive multitasking, networking capabilities, and many pieces of bundled software.

-The name "Kolibri" is the Slavic word for hummingbird and symbolizes the operating system's tiny size and fast speed.
+The name "Kolibri" is the Slavic spelling of the word of Caribbean origin for hummingbird and symbolizes the operating system's tiny size and fast speed.

 Development

 KolibriOS was forked from MenuetOS, a similar operating system that was built in 32-bit and 64-bit editions.
 It attracted much popularity in Russia and a number of other countries in the region, leading to a community contributing to the project.
 The first version of KolibriOS, meant to be a driver fix for the Russian-language distribution, was released by Marat Zakiyanov "mario79" in 2004.
 Shortly after the start of the KolibriOS project, MenuetOS's developer decided to only focus on the 64-bit version, which unlike its 32-bit counterpart was closed source.
 KolibriOS on the other hand has only been developed in 32-bit and remains open source.

 KolibriOS has been developed by a number of contributors from different countries including Russia, Kazakhstan, Ukraine, Belarus, Uzbekistan, Moldova, Estonia, Germany and Belgium.
 Distribution assembly is handled by Evgeny Grechnikov or "Diamond".

 There are two development branches: KolibriACPI, which has extended ACPI support, and Kolibri-A, an exokernel version of KolibriOS optimized for embedded applications and hardware engineering; only few AMD APU-based platforms are currently supported.